solo-io/gloo/test/kubernetes/e2e/README.md

 1. We group the tests by feature, so it's easy to identify which behaviors we assert for a given feature.
 2. We can invoke that same test against different `TestInstallation`s.
 This means we can test a feature against a variety of installation values, or even against OSS and Enterprise installations.

+## Debugging

+Refer to the [Debugging guide](./debugging.md) for more information on how to debug tests.

 ## Thanks

 ### Inspiration
 This framework was inspired by the following projects:
 - [Kubernetes Gateway API](https://github.com/kubernetes-sigs/gateway-api/tree/main/conformance)